 But a couple of things stand in the way.

-One big barrier is the legacy team structures and mental frameworks that often divide the work according to types of outputs — motion graphics vs. web design vs. social media vs. print.
-These specialists frequently labor in autonomous and segmented silos for structural or legacy reasons — hindering cross-team collaboration and meaningful dialog.
+Organizations are hindered by legacy team structures and mental frameworks that often divide the work according to types of outputs — motion graphics vs. web design vs. social media vs. print.
+There are more creative teams than ever and they continue to labor in autonomous and segmented silos.
+Meaningful dialog and cross-team collaboration are hindered by these historical structures.

-A second barrier is the tools that creative teams use to manage their output.
-In many organizations, the media management toolset is chosen by the business or IT team, without a real understanding of the creative workflows and needs.
-For other organizations, the tools have been cobbled together over time, resulting in a handful of media management systems which each serve one or two specific needs and have no relationship to each other.
-Gradually, operational inefficiencies become entrenched, and workflows bend around these awkward and inappropriate systems.
+Also, the digital toolset hasn’t kept up with the changing demands.
+Most often, the tools being used have been cobbled together over time, winding up with a handful of media management systems that each serve just one or two specific needs and have no relationship to each other.
+Gradually, operational inefficiencies become entrenched, and workflows bend around these awkward and inappropriate tools.

-Creative organizations need a digital workspace that enables them — in one central place — to organize and keep track of all campaign elements.
-They need a platform to accomplish essential tasks like presenting their creative ideas for review and approval, sharing, and communicating… and which has been strategically designed to be in harmony with their needs, unique culture, and specific workflows.
+They need a platform that enables them accomplish — in one central place — essential tasks like presenting their creative ideas for review and approval, sharing, and communicating.
+They need a platform that helps them organize and keep track of all campaign elements… and which has been strategically designed to be in harmony with their unique needs and specific workflows.

-The promise of a well planned and implemented digital workspace is that it can foster brand consistency, make the team more effective, and the business more profitable.
+The promise of a well planned and implemented solution is that it can make your creative team more effective, and the business more profitable.